Getting Ready for a Court Hearing or Trial

-Exhibits – if you use any, bring the originals and three copies of each document/paper/picture you want the judge to consider.
+Exhibits – if you use any, bring the originals and three copies of each document, paper, or picture you want the judge to consider.
 Bring them to the courtroom early so the clerk can mark them.
 Make a list of your exhibits to keep track of them.

-If your trial is about child support – bring your most recent pay stubs and W-2, and last year’s tax return.
+If your trial is about child support, bring your most recent pay stubs and W-2, and last year’s tax return.
 Fill out Child Support Worksheets using the income you have and the other parent’s income.
-Prepare a Child Support Order.
+Fill out a (proposed) Child Support Order.
 Bring four copies of everything.

-If your trial is about maintenance – bring your most recent pay stubs and W-2, last year’s tax return, and a completed Financial Declaration.
-Bring any other documents you feel support your position about whether the court should order maintenance.
+If your trial is about maintenance, bring your most recent pay stubs and W-2, last year’s tax return, and a completed Financial Declaration.
+Bring any other documents you feel support your position.
 Bring four copies of everything.

-Write a trial memo – If you can, write a short summary of what you want and why.
+Write a trial memo.
+Try to write a short summary of what you want and why.
 Break it down into sections: parenting plan, child support and maintenance, division of property, debts.

 This is stressful.
 Do your best to stay calm.
-The judge may give you choices how to present their own testimony.
+The judge may give you choices how to present testimony.
 You can:

-ask yourself questions and then answer them OR
+- Ask yourself questions and then answer them.

 Plan for whichever you choose.
-Write out notes for yourself about the important points in your case.
-Judges do not care for long testimony, especially if it is not on track with what the case is about.
-The judge will appreciate it if you can give a brief clear statement of what you want and why you think you should have it.
+Write notes for yourself about the important points in your case.
+Judges do not care for long testimony, especially when it is not relevant (related to the case).
+The judge will appreciate a brief clear statement of what you want and why you think you should have it.
 Summarize your main points.
 Then give more explanation.

 You must ask your witnesses questions.
 You will also have a chance to question the other side's witnesses.

-Write out the questions you believe are important to ask so you do not forget them.
-List the points you want to make to the judge so you can check them off as you make them.
+Write out the questions you believe are important to ask beforehand so you do not forget them.
+List points you want to make so you can check them off as you make them.

 You can practice with your witnesses ahead of time.
-Stress to them the importance of telling the truth.
+Stress to them that they must tell the truth.